PSInetRCN/data-qa/data/received_dat/sfn/md/README.md

-This directory is for SFN metadata (leaf metadata in .csv form) downloaded from Zenodo.
+This directory is for SFN metadata (leaf metadata in .csv form, except for AUS_RIC_EUC_ELE, which are plant metadata in csv form) downloaded from Zenodo.